samuelbalogh/aws-cert-dva-c01/README.md

 ## AWS DynamoDB

+### Local seconday indexes

+To give your application a choice of sort keys, you can create one or more local secondary indexes on an Amazon DynamoDB table and issue Query or Scan requests against these indexes.

+A local secondary index maintains an alternate sort key for a given partition key value.
+A local secondary index also contains a copy of some or all of the attributes from its base table.
+You specify which attributes are projected into the local secondary index when you create the table.
+The data in a local secondary index is organized by the same partition key as the base table, but with a different sort key.
+This lets you access data items efficiently across this different dimension.
+For greater query or scan flexibility, you can create up to five local secondary indexes per table.

+A local secondary index lets you query over a single partition, as specified by the hash key value in the query.
+A **global secondary** index lets you query over the entire table, across all partitions.

+### Global secondary index

+An index with a partition key and a sort key that can be different from those on the base table.
+A global secondary index is considered "global" because queries on the index can span all of the data in the base table, across all partitions.
+A global secondary index has no size limitations and has its own provisioned throughput settings for read and write activity that are separate from those of the table.

+To speed up queries on non-key attributes, you can create a global secondary index.
+A global secondary index contains a selection of attributes from the base table, but they are organized by a primary key that is different from that of the table.
+The index key does not need to have any of the key attributes from the table.
+It doesn't even need to have the same key schema as a table.

+Every global secondary index must have a partition key, and can have an optional sort key.
+The index key schema can be different from the base table schema.
+You could have a table with a simple primary key (partition key), and create a global secondary index with a composite primary key (partition key and sort key)—or vice versa.

 ### Read Request Units and Write Request Units

 For on-demand mode tables, you don't need to specify how much read and write throughput you expect your application to perform.
 DynamoDB charges you for the reads and writes that your application performs on your tables in terms of read request units and write request units.